aegerita/Rawlsian-Agents/src/docs/Commercial Laundries Tenant/final_agreement.md

 **Annual Rent**

-Subject to Section 5.2, the Tenant will pay to the Landlord during the Term **50% of the gross revenue derived from the operation of said equipment** plus all applicable taxes per annum (the “Rent”), and such fee shall be paid to the Landlord **monthly**.
+The Tenant will pay the Landlord the greater of **$[fixed minimum amount] per annum** or **50% of the gross revenue derived from the operation of said equipment annually**.
+Such fee shall be paid to the Landlord monthly (the “Rent”).

 5.2

 **Rent Review**

-[IF APPLICABLE]
+After every five years from the Lease commencement date, both the Landlord and Tenant shall meet to review the terms of the Lease and assess any changes in market conditions, with the option to renegotiate terms or modify the lease if agreed by both parties.

 6.0